Where can I watch wild choughs in Cornwall?

 Top tips for where to go.

-- A circular walk from Botallack to Cape Cornwall is worth a go to catch up with some of the choughs in west Penwith, also a walk north from Botallack towards Pendeen is worth trying too, and a great walk to see some of Cornwall’s iconic mining heritage.
+A circular walk from Botallack to Cape Cornwall is a very good bet to catch up with some of the choughs in west Penwith, also a walk north from Botallack towards Pendeen is worth trying too, and a great walk to see some of Cornwall’s iconic mining heritage.

 Be a responsible chough watcher